-- Cost: Most commonly used by providers and refers to the calculation of total cost of their service based on supplies used, mileage traveled, hourly rate of response team, etc. - All cost information is self-reported by providers via survey. - Billed Charge: The total amount charged and submitted by the provider to the health carrier for reimbursement. - Allowed Amount: The maximum amount the health plan will pay for a specific covered health service.
-This includes both the carrier's payment and applicable consumer cost-sharing. - Allowed Amount as a Percent of Medicare: The maximum amount the health plan will pay for a specific covered health services as a percent of the Medicare allowed amount for the same service.
+- Cost: Most commonly used by providers and refers to the calculation of total cost of their service based on supplies used, mileage traveled, hourly rate of response team, etc. - o All cost information is self-reported by providers via the survey described above. - Billed charge: The total amount charged and submitted by the provider to the health carrier for reimbursement. - Allowed amount: The maximum amount the health plan will pay for a specific covered health service.
+This includes both the carrier's payment and applicable consumer cost-sharing. - Allowed amount as a percent of Medicare: The maximum amount the health plan will pay for a specific covered health services as a percent of the Medicare allowed amount for the same service.